Skip to main content

 • Demonstrate a commitment to inclusion and sense of belonging for all residents by supporting education awareness and fostering a sense of community, ownership, and respect.

-• Assess and respond to the needs of residents by informing the supervisor of needs, and connecting residents to campus resources.
+• Assess and respond to the needs of residents through facilitating and supporting community engagement, informing the supervisor of needs, and connecting residents to campus resources.

 • Meet on-call responsibilities while serving on an overnight on-call rotation.

-• Maintain the Community Living Standards, Student Code of Conduct, HRL Housing License, and Cornell University Policies (e.g., University Policy 6.4) through proactive education and addressing and documenting concerns, while role modelling personal behavior consistent with all University, New York State, and federal laws, guidance, and policies.
+• Abide by and maintain the Community Living Standards, Student Code of Conduct, HRL Housing License, PSSP House Rules, and Cornell University Policies (e.g., University Policy 6.4) through proactive education and addressing and documenting concerns, while role modelling personal behavior consistent with all University, New York State, and federal laws, guidance, and policies.

 • Complete administrative responsibilities of the role within the provided deadlines.

-• Demonstrate self-reflection and growth by engaging in and completing biweekly one-on-one documents and an evaluation.
+• Demonstrate self-reflection and growth by engaging in and completing one-on-one documents and an evaluation.

-• Attend and participate in mandatory one-on-one meetings with their supervisor and weekly team meetings on Wednesdays from 5:15 PM to 6:45 PM.
+• Attend and participate in mandatory one-on-one meetings with their supervisor and weekly team meetings on Wednesdays from 5:15 PM ET to 6:45 PM ET.

-• Attend and participate in June Student Leader training the dates for which are June 10, 2025, through June 17, 2025.
+• Attend and participate in June/July Student Leader Training the dates for which are June 24, 2026, through July 2, 2026.

-• Support residential Move-in and Move-out processes at the beginning and end of the Summer.
+• Support residential Move-in and Move-out processes at the beginning and end of the program.

-• RAs may hold no additional assistantships, fellowships, part-time jobs, or participate in extracurricular activities that would in any way interfere with the primary function of carrying out the responsibilities of an RA and/or the expectations of their building supervisor.
+• PSSP RAs may hold no additional assistantships, fellowships, part-time jobs, or participate in extracurricular activities that would in any way interfere with the primary function of carrying out the responsibilities of a PSSP RA and/or the expectations of their building supervisor.
 All outside or additional positions must be reported to, discussed with, and approved by the direct supervisor prior to accepting any such activity.

 Supervision